NirantharikaSelvachandran/NirantharikaSelvachandran/README.md

 # Hi there, I'm Nirantharika Selvachandran 👋
-Frontend Developer | Lecturer | Software Engineer
+Software Engineer
 **NirantharikaSelvachandran · she/her**

 ---

 ## 👩‍💻 About Me
-I'm Nirantharika Selvachandran, a passionate **Frontend Developer** and **Lecturer** with experience in building scalable web applications and teaching future developers.
-With a strong background in **Angular, Node.js, Laravel, and Flutter**, I enjoy solving complex problems and creating impactful solutions.
+I'm Nirantharika Selvachandran, a passionate **Frontend Developer** with experience in building scalable web applications and teaching future developers.
+With a strong background in **Angular, C#, .Net, Node.js, and MySQL**, I enjoy solving complex problems and creating impactful solutions.

 - **Current Focus:** Advancing expertise in full-stack development and cloud technologies.
 - **Professional Interests:** Web application architecture, UI/UX design, and software engineering education.
 - **Academic Background:** Pursuing an MSc in Advanced Software Engineering at the University of Westminster.

-Feel free to reach out for collaboration, networking, or professional inquiries at **your-email@example.com**.
+Feel free to reach out for collaboration, networking, or professional inquiries at **nirantharika5@gmail.com**.

 ---